w4bo/AA2526-unibo-mldm/slides/01-crispdm.md

 **Query Language** [@liu2009encyclopedia]

-> A specialized programming language (e.g. SQL) for searching and changing the contents of a database.
+> A specialized programming language (e.g., SQL) for searching and changing the contents of a database.

 {{< include _cs-automation.md >}}